wader/fq/doc/usage.md

 ### Manual decode

-Sometimes fq fails to decode or you know there is valid data buried inside some binary or maybe you know the format of some unknown value.
+Sometimes fq fails to decode or you know there is valid data buried inside some binary or maybe you know the format of some gap field.
 Then you can decode manually.

 <pre>
 # try decode a `mp3_frame` that failed to decode
-$ fq -d mp3 '.unknown0 | mp3_frame' file.mp3
+$ fq -d mp3 '.gap0 | mp3_frame' file.mp3
 # skip first 10 bytes then decode as `mp3_frame`
 $ fq -d bytes '.[10:] | mp3_frame' file.mp3
 </pre>